Ginger tea: Philippines

 In the Philippines, it is called salabat and is traditionally made simply with peeled and thinly sliced or crushed raw ginger boiled for a few minutes in water.
-Sugar, honey, and calamansi are added to taste, along with other flavoring ingredients as desired.
+Sugar, honey, and calamansi are added for taste, along with other flavoring ingredients as desired.
 Modern versions can also use ground ginger powder (often called "instant salabat") added to hot boiling water.
 Native ginger varieties (which are small and fibrous) are preferred, as they are regarded as being more pungent than imported varieties.

-Salabat is usually served in the relatively cold month of December.
+Salabat is typically served in the relatively cold month of December.
 Along with tsokolate (traditional hot chocolate), it is usually paired with various native rice cakes (kakanin) like bibingka or puto bumbong.
 Salabat is traditionally sold by early morning street vendors during the Simbang Gabi (dawn mass) of the Christmas season.

 Salabat is also widely consumed as a throat-soothing remedy for cough, sore throat, and common colds.
-Drinking salabat is widely believed to improve a person's singing voice.
+Drinking salabat is believed to improve a person's singing voice.

 A variant of salabat that exclusively or partially use turmeric is known as dulaw, duwaw, or duyaw in the Visayas and Mindanao islands; and tsaang dilaw (literally "yellow tea") in Filipino.